 At first sight, you will need to rest the shin with the hotspot and stop running for 2 - 4 weeks.
 After that, the area of the “hot spot” may have healed enough so that you can run again.
 In the case of muscular inflammation or the sheath becoming detached, you must also immediately rest your shins for at least 2 - 4 weeks.
 The only visual indication you may have is some mild swelling.
 During this time, you should care for them using ice.
 You can also massage your shins.
 Better yet, you can combine these methods, massage your shins with ice or frozen vegetables wrapped in cloth.
 Stop every so often to let your shins warm up and then repeat.
 By doing this you can reduce the inflammation that lies in this sore tissue, while also speeding up circulation for healing.
 This also allows the sheath to reattach itself to the bone.

 In both cases, if you are determined to continue working out, you can also resort to non-impact aerobic activities.
 These activities could be exercises like swimming or yoga.
 After 2 - 4 weeks, you can step it up by doing a low impact cardio exercise.
-You could use a cross trainer or a rowing machine.
+You could use a cross trainer, a walking treadmill or a rowing machine.

 These are however more strenuous, so take care not to these before they’ve recovered enough to take the strain.
 Both types of shin splints are preventable by simply avoiding being reckless with your body.
 If you are doing a new routine, do it gradually so your body can acclimatise to the new demand.
 You must also stretch your shins regularly before you run.
 Shin splints can occur in both the anterior and posterior parts of your shin, so be sure to stretch both.
 The following stretches will see that both your anterior and posterior shins are stretched.

 Step #1: Sit down, stretch out one leg in front of you.